shee35/Online-Desktop-Based-Examination-System/README.md

  </tr>
 </table>

 ## Functional components of the project
-The Software should serve the purpose of examining the students Online and
+The Software should serve the purpose of examining the students and their Result computation.
+The Admin can see the registered students and their marks after thay have attempted the test.
+The Student can give the test and after submitting his answers, he can check his result at the same time.

 ## Entering Questions: Various Fields are:
 * Questions